myeongji-kim/goss/README.md

 # goss
-goss test about IaaS instance with DBaaS dependency.
+goss test for checking dependency or essential packages in instance of DBaaS